 Her latest project Disaster Playground was awarded The Arts Council England Exceptional Award.
 Considered as ‘really remarkable and of global importance’ (Peter Knott, Director, Arts Council England), Disaster Playground is a large multi-platform project with a number of components including a feature film and an exhibition.
 The project investigates future outer space catastrophes and the design of procedures to manage and assess the risks of a potential asteroid of significant size hitting the earth.
 In her new documentary, Ben Hayoun works with individuals at NASA, SETI scientists and the United Nations to unravel the complex nature of a real-life catastrophe.
 Disaster Playground was one of Indiewire’s six highlights of SXSW 2015, selected at Sheffield 2015, premiered at the BFI in London, and raved by SoundOnSight as ‘bombastic’.
 Disaster Playground premiered at SXSW in March 2015 and competed in the Feature Documentary, Vision Category which promotes ‘audacious filmmakers, risk-taking artists in the new cinema landscape who demonstrate raw innovation and creativity in documentary and narrative filmmaking’.
 The film is now released on all digital platforms including Netflix.

-Ben Hayoun is also an academic at world leading institutions including the Architectural Association School of Architecture where she is a Visiting Professor (as part of the Unknown Fields Division), Central Saint Martins where she is a Senior Lecturer in MA Material Futures, in London.
+Ben Hayoun is also an academic at world leading institutions including the Architectural Association School of Architecture and the Royal College of Arts where she is a Visiting Professor, and Central Saint Martins where she is a Senior Lecturer in MA Material Futures, in London.
 She is completing a PhD in Human Geography at Royal Holloway, University of London.

-In 2014 Icon Magazine nominated NBH Studio has the ICON Design Studio Award of the Year.
-In her spare time, she is training to be an astronaut.
+In 2014 Icon Magazine nominated her studio as the ICON Design Studio Award of the Year.